Master of Civil and Environmental Engineering (MCEE) Degree in the field of Civil Engineering

 Requirements for the MCEE in the field of Civil Engineering

 The MCEE degree is a non-thesis master's degree.
 For general university requirements, please see Non-Thesis Master's Degrees.
+For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Students pursuing the MCEE degree in the field of Civil Engineering must complete:

-- A minimum of 24 credit hours at Rice.
+- A minimum of 24 credit hours must be taken at Rice University.

-- A minimum overall GPA of 3.0 in required coursework.
+- A minimum GPA of 3.00 in required coursework.

-The Master of Civil and Environmental Engineering (MCEE) degree is a professional non-thesis degree requiring 30 credit hours of approved courses at the 500-level or above, including a final project of 2 credit hours.
+The Master of Civil and Environmental Engineering (MCEE) degree is a professional non-thesis master's degree.
 Students who have a BS or BA degree in any field of engineering or related study may apply.
 Depending on their background, some students may need to fulfill prerequisites or take remedial engineering courses to earn the MCEE degree.
 For more information, see the department website.

 |Total Credit Hours for the MCEE Degree in the field of Civil Engineering||30|